W1shingweixing/Traffic-Flow-Congestion-and-Disruption-Benchmark/Global Causal Analysis/README.md

 dropped: **17,520 rows (41.7%) removed, leaving 24,455 = 67 × 365**.
 This is the
 only source of NaN in the feature columns.

-> ⚠️ The thesis currently describes this as "67 × 365, no rows dropped for
-> missing data".
-That is only true *after* the station restriction — 17,520 rows
-> were in fact dropped at this step.
-Reword before final submission.

 **Alignment guarantee.** `global_variable_matrix.csv` is saved *after* the `dropna`, with `station_id` and `date` attached, so it is row-aligned with `global_X.npy`.
 This matters: the leave-station-out check in notebook 04 maps